MLOps-essi-upc/MLOps-braint/docs/modelCard.md

 - Data Collection and Bias: There are fewer cases of the no tumour class, no characteristic of the real-world proportions.
 - Fairness and Equity: We do not have knowledge of age, gender, or demographic variety within our data.
 Therefore, we cannot guarantee fairness and equity of the model.
 - Privacy and Data Handling: All images seem to have been anonymised and metadata removed.
-- Transparency and Accountability: [Describe the model's transparency initiatives, including documentation, model interpretation, and accountability practices.]
 ## Intended Use
 - Primary Use Case: Brain tumour classification
 - Users: This machine learning model is aimed to aid doctors or trained specialists in identifying brain tumours in MRI scans.
 This model is not intended to be used instead of a qualified practitioner.

+## Emission Information
+- CO2 Emissions:
+    - Emissions: 21701 g
+    - Power Consumption: 21 kWh
+    - Emission Source: Code Carbon
+    - Training Type: Pre-training
+    - Geographic Location: Catalunya, Spain
+      Hardware Used: Intel(R) Core(TM) i5-9600K CPU @ 3.70GHz, 1 x NVIDIA GeForce RTX 2080
+    - Cloud Service: None
+    - Training Time: 258 s
+    - Optimization Techniques: None

 ## Model Performance
 ### Evaluation Metrics:
-- Micro-average F1-score: [Insert Metric 1 value]
+- Average Micro F1-score: 0.56
-- Sensitivity: [Insert Metric 2 value]
-- Specificity: [Insert Metric 3 value]
-- Performance on Test Data: [Provide test data performance results, if available.]
+- Average Precision: 0.8
+- Recall: 0.61

 ## Limitations
-- Known Limitations: [List any known limitations or weaknesses of the model.]
+- Known Limitations: The model struggles with distinguishing between tumour classes.
 - Out-of-Scope Tasks:
   - Image Segmentation
   - Different types of medical images such as X-rays or CT-scans, or normal pictures of human heads.
   - MRI scans of different parts of the body

-## Ethical Considerations
-- Bias and Fairness: [Discuss how bias was addressed during model development and any remaining challenges.]

 ## Responsible AI Practices
-- Data Governance: [Describe data governance practices, including data acquisition, labeling, and data usage policies.]
+- Data Governance: The data was retrieved from Kaggle repositories.
+The previous team cleaned and verified all the labels.
-- Model Governance: [Explain how model updates, versioning, and deployment are managed.]
+- Model Governance: [TBC]
-- User Education: [Outline efforts to educate users about the model's capabilities and limitations.]
-## References
-- [List relevant papers, articles, or documentation related to the model and its development.]

-## Contact Information
-- Model Developers: [Provide contact information for the team or individuals responsible for the model.]
-- Support Email: [Insert an email address for inquiries or support related to the model.]